3C4D/dataset_generation/DATASET/explanation_profiles.md

 in the same directory than the dataset's directory.

-To use the profiles.py program, you have to give it one parameter, the percentage of extreme profiles you want to put in the dataset files.
+To use the profiles.py program, you have to give it one parameter, the percentage of enounced profiles you want to put in the dataset files.

 ```
 Usage : python3 profiles.py percentage
 ```

+For example, if you choose 7 for the percentage parameter, each profile will be 7% of the global generated data.